Cozie Apple: An iOS mobile and smartwatch application for environmental quality satisfaction and physiological data collection: Introduction

+Most buildings cannot learn and adjust their operations based on occupants' feedback, preferences, and needs.
+Instead, environmental sensors (e.g., illuminance, thermostats, occupancy, and CO\textsubscript{2}) are designed to control lighting, heating, ventilation, and cooling systems.
+As a result, occupants are limited to adjusting what they can control, for example, their clothing~\cite{Tartarini2018a}, or can raise complaints~\cite{Parkinson2023-yk}.
+Noise and its effect on productivity and mental health is also a significant issue in the built environment~\cite{Kim2013-gs,Bergefurt2023-fm}.
+According to a survey conducted on over 90,000 individuals in approximately 900 office buildings, the primary sources of dissatisfaction among occupants were sound privacy, with 54\% of respondents expressing dissatisfaction, followed by temperature at 39\%, and noise level at 34\%~\cite{Graham2021-en}.

-To improve how buildings operate, researchers and practitioners have been installing a variety of sensors.
-However, as previously noted, sensors' data are often not used at their maximum potential since they are rarely coupled with occupants' feedback both in commercial and residential settings~\cite{Li2020b}.
-In addition, researchers are moving towards the use of personal comfort models, also referred as ``occupant-centric control".
-Personal comfort model is a new approach to thermal comfort modeling that aims to predict thermal comfort responses of each person, instead of aggregating data from a large population~\cite{Kim2018a}.
-Personal comfort models can be based on environmental measurements (e.g., air temperature, location, relative humidity), occupant feedback (e.g., online voting), occupant behavior (e.g., thermostat setpoints), and physiological parameters (e.g., skin temperature, heart rate) to train a model that is valid for a specific person~\cite{Kim2018a}.
-One problem faced by this approach is that collecting data from people is not a trivial task and poses several challenges.
-These include but are not limited to obtaining written consent, handling confidential information, reliably delivering the survey, and finding the optimal balance between quality and quantity of data collected.
-Long surveys which are delivered frequently often lead to survey fatigue, increasing the likelihood of participants dropping out from the study and collecting unbalanced datasets~\cite{Liu2019a, KIM2019109436}.
-Finally, although several sensors available on the market can measure physiological variables, it is often hard to gain access to these data since collected via different sensors with different communication protocols.
+Researchers and practitioners have been installing increasing numbers of sensors in buildings and urban environments to characterize human exposure.
+However, as previously noted, sensors' data are rarely coupled with occupants' feedback~\cite{Li2020b}.
+In addition, researchers are moving towards using personal comfort models, also referred to as \emph{occupant-centric control}.
+Personal thermal comfort modeling is a new approach that aims to predict the thermal comfort responses of each person instead of aggregating data from a large population~\cite{Quintana2023, Tartarini2022}.
+Personal comfort models can be based on environmental measurements (e.g., air temperature, location, relative humidity), occupant feedback (e.g., online voting), occupant behavior (e.g., thermostat setpoints), and physiological parameters (e.g., skin temperature, heart rate)~\cite{Kim2018a}.
+In addition, acoustic comfort continues to be overlooked, despite some efforts made to monitor noise pollution levels in urban environments.
+However, these initiatives fail to capture the subjective aspect of whether the sound levels actually act as distractions~\cite{Zipf2020-br,Alias2019-le}.
+These challenges face the issue that collecting data from people is not trivial and poses several challenges.
+These include but are not limited to obtaining written consent, handling confidential information, reliably delivering the surveys, and finding the optimal balance between the quality and quantity of data collected.
+Long surveys delivered frequently often lead to survey fatigue, increasing the likelihood of participants dropping out from the study and collecting unbalanced datasets~\cite{Kim2019}.